ptheywood/gtc-2019-talk/presentation.md

 ???

+We wanted a benchmark road network which we could scale indefinately,

-We chose to use a simple Manhattan style grid network as it is simple to scale.
+We chose to use a simple Manhattan style grid.

-Using single lane, one-way roads terminated by a stop sign.
+made up of single lane, one-way roads terminated by a stop sign.

 Vehicles enter and exit at the edge of the simulation